GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_description.md

 ### Features

-This product is a 25-band mosaic, consistent with Sentinel-2.
-It is continental (coastal) in coverage and includes geomedian surface reflectance along with pixel-level metadata for each of the high and low tide mosaics.
+This product consists of 25 continental (coastal) coverage data layers, including 11 geomedian surface reflectance layers for high and low tide respectively (consistent with DEA's Sentinel-2 ARD), and three quality assurance pixel-level metadata layers.

 The [file naming convention](/guides/reference/collection_3_naming/) is as follows: